owncast/owncast.github.io/content/docs/codecs.md

 ### NVIDIA Encoder (nvenc)

 Follow the instructions on the [NVIDIA ffmpeg transcoding guide](https://developer.nvidia.com/blog/nvidia-ffmpeg-transcoding-guide/) to install all the required drivers and libraries.
+This requires installing a driver from the [NVIDIA website](https://www.nvidia.com/drivers), Downloading and install the [CUDA toolkit](https://developer.nvidia.com/cuda-toolkit), [downloading nv-codec-headers](https://github.com/FFmpeg/nv-codec-headers), and building ffmpeg.
+Scroll to the section entitled _Hardware accelerated transcoding with FFmpeg_ at the [NVIDIA transcoding guide](https://developer.nvidia.com/blog/nvidia-ffmpeg-transcoding-guide/) for more information.

-You will also have to follow the instructions on how to build your own copy of `ffmpeg` that supports the NVIDIA drivers.
+You may be able to find a pre-built version of ffmpeg that has `nvenc` support, however that's outside the scope of this document.
+You still need NVIDIA drivers regardless.

 Links: